TabulateJarl8/update_check/README.md

 [![GitHub issues](https://img.shields.io/github/issues/TabulateJarl8/update_check.svg)](https://GitHub.com/TabulateJarl8/update_check/issues/)

 Update_Check is a Python module to implement in distributed programs.
 The functions as of now are checking for updates and updating a users Python file.
-It works by comparing the users Python file to the newest version of the file that's stored on a website like [GitHub](https://github.com).
+It works by comparing the users Python file to the newest raw version of the file that's stored on a website like [GitHub](https://github.com).

 # Usage
 ## Checking if File is Up to Date
 ----
 One feature of this module is checking if the users file is up to date with the latest version.
 ### Syntax:
+pathToProgram(str): path to local file to be compared programURL(str): URL to raw file on github (https://raw.githubusercontent.com/username/repo/file
 ```python
 isUpToDate(pathToProgram, programURL)
 ```